 All U. T. System contractors are required to provide evidence of insurance coverage which is spelled out in the project documents.
-On most projects, the U. T. System provides coverage for certain types of construction insurance as part of their Rolling Owner Controlled Insurance Program, or ROCIP.
+On most projects, the U. T. System provides coverage for certain types of construction insurance as part of their Rolling Owner Controlled Insurance Program (ROCIP).

-Rolling Owner Controlled Insurance Program (ROCIP)

 The U. T. System has established an owner held insurance policy for designated construction projects.
+The ROCIP program provides insurance coverage for:

+- Workers' compensation

+- General liability, and

+- Excess liability

-The Rolling Owner Controlled Insurance Program (ROCIP) program provides workers' compensation, general liability and excess liability insurance coverage for all contractors working on those projects.
-Benefits of the program include lower insurance premiums due to bulk purchasing, consistency of insurance provided on each project, enhanced safety and loss control, and cost savings.
+This coverage is provided for all contractors working on those projects.

+Benefits of the ROCIP program include:

+- Lower insurance premiums due to bulk purchasing - Consistency of insurance provided on each project - Enhanced safety and loss control - Cost savings

 The U. T. System also manages a separate Builder's Risk Insurance program for designated projects.

-As mentioned above, the project documents will require other insurance coverages that are the responsibility of the contractor to establish and maintain.
+As mentioned above, the project documents will require other insurance coverages that are the responsibility of the contractor to provide and maintain current, which may include:

+- Automobile insurance

+- Errors and omissions insurance

+- Umbrella policies

+It is important to be aware that the insurer for contractor provided insurance coverages will have to meet certain AM Best rating requirements.
+AM Best is a credit rating agency that specializes in assessing the creditworthiness of insurance companies.

 Participation in the ROCIP program includes administrative responsibilities for the contractor.
 These include management of company enrollment, tracking and reporting of on-site labor hours, and claims reporting.
-Contractors will need to anticipate staff requirements to manage these administrative responsibilities.
+Contractors will need to anticipate staff requirements to manage these administrative responsibilities and provide necessary training so that these responsibilities can be sustained.
+For example, payment applications may be held and not processed for payment until the ROCIP reporting information is provided.